Tornado

 docmosis tornado

-A Stand-Alone, Self-Hosted
+Stand-Alone, Self-Hosted

-Document Generation Engine
+Document Generation Software

 Generate documents using a web service via a REST API.